zamazan4ik/awesome-pgo/README.md

 * Add more info about LTO and PGO state for packages in different Linux distros
 * Add links to the existing projects how PGO is integrated into them
 * For some reason, ClickHouse does not show performance improvements from PGO.
 Continue investigating the issue
+  - Actually, there are measurable improvements according to my latest tests, however there are some regressions too.
+Need to be carefully tested once again and written somewhere for the history.